 Mr. Darling Quotes in Peter Pan

-The Peter Pan quotes below are all either spoken by Mr. Darling or refer to Mr. Darling .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Scholastic Inc edition of Peter Pan published in 2002.).
+The Peter Pan quotes below are all either spoken by Mr. Darling or refer to Mr. Darling.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Scholastic Inc edition of Peter Pan published in 2002.).